fauen/python/README.md

 There should also be a `README.md` file that explains the function of the project.
 `requirements.txt` should always be available if there are imports in the code.

-`config.ini` is a nice to have, more for me so I don't have to input things manually.
+`.env` is a nice to have, more for me so I don't have to input things manually.
 `Dockerfile` if it's viable.